Lam Research (LRCX)

 Lam Research Trailing 12-Month Operating Margin (GAAP)

-In Q1, Lam Research generated an operating profit margin of 33.1%, up 5.2 percentage points year on year.
-The increase was solid, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, R&D, and administrative overhead.
+This quarter, Lam Research generated an operating margin profit margin of 34.4%, up 4 percentage points year on year.
+The increase was encouraging, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, R&D, and administrative overhead.

 9. Earnings Per Share